In a surprise, the defense rests early in the Parkland school shooting trial

 In Florida, defense attorneys for the gunman who killed 17 people at a Parkland high school surprised prosecutors and the judge today by abruptly resting their case.
 The jury is considering whether the gunman, Nikolas Cruz receives the death penalty or life in prison.

 Cruz's defense attorneys had said they planned to call 80 witnesses.
 In recent days, jurors heard from acquaintances, school counselors and psychologists about Cruz's troubled childhood.
 A doctor testified that Cruz's mother abused alcohol while pregnant, leaving him with a disorder related to Fetal Alcohol Syndrome.
-Dr. Kenneth Jones said, "I have never, ever in my life seen an individual who has seen affected (this much) by prenatal exposure to alcohol."
+Dr. Kenneth Jones said, "I have never, ever in my life seen an individual who has been affected [this much] by prenatal exposure to alcohol."

 In court on Wednesday, Judge Elizabeth Scherer was not happy when, with some 40 witnesses still scheduled to testify, defense attorneys said they were resting their case.
 The judge was visibly angry.
 She called it "unprofessional," saying it leaves the government and the court unprepared for the trial's next phase, a rebuttal by the prosecution.
 Defense attorney Melissa McNeill protested.
 "You're insulting me on the record in front of my client," she said.
 "You've been insulting me the entire trial," Judge Scherer said.
 "Frankly," she said, "this is long overdue."